rust-lang/book/src/ch04-01-ownership.md

                                     // but i32 is Copy, so it’s okay to still
                                     // use x afterward.

 } // Here, x goes out of scope, then s.
-But since s's value was moved, nothing
+But since s’s value was moved, nothing
   // special happens.

 fn takes_ownership(some_string: String) { // some_string comes into scope.